Mahmoud al-Ayyubi

-Mahmoud al-Ayyubi (محمود الأيوبي; 1932 – 11 October 2013) was a Syrian politician who served as the Vice President of Syria from 1971 to 1976.
+Mahmoud al-Ayyubi (محمود الأيوبي; 1932 – 11 October 2013) was a Syrian-Kurdish politician who served as the Vice President of Syria from 1971 to 1976.
 He was born to a prominent political family in Damascus, Syria and also served as the country's Prime Minister until 1976.

 Career

 He served as Deputy Prime Minister and Minister of Education from 1970 to 1971 in the Hafez al-Assad Government.

 Al-Ayyubi served as Prime Minister of Syria from 21 December 1972 to 7 August 1976, under the presidency of Hafez al-Assad.

 He also served as Vice President of Syria from February 1971 to August 1976, Vice-President of the National Progressive Front, Minister of Education, member of the National Command of the Baath Party, and member of the National Command until his death in October 2013.